Introduction to Creator Marketing Tools

 • Review historical sponsored content to assess brand fit and saturation.

-Influencer campaigns require coordinated tasks across outreach, approvals, content tracking, and payments.
-Workflow automation reduces manual follow ups and scattered communication, allowing teams to run more collaborations without sacrificing creator relationships.
+Creator campaigns require coordinated tasks across outreach, approvals, content tracking, and payments.
+Workflow automation reduces manual follow-ups and scattered communication, allowing teams to run more collaborations without sacrificing creator relationships.

 • Centralized creator profiles with conversation history and notes.